Microsoft/azure-docs.pt-pt/articles/machine-learning/team-data-science-process/scala-walkthrough.md

 **Saída:**

-Tempo para executar a célula: 13 segundos.
+Hora de correr a cela: 13 segundos.

     # LOAD A SAVED LINEAR REGRESSION MODEL FROM BLOB STORAGE AND SCORE A TEST DATA SET